mdsol/cassandra_opscenter_cookbook/README.md

 The good news is that Opscenter stores its data within Cassandra itself in its own Keyspace (2 replicas) so if a leader is terminated and a new leader arises from the ashes, no data should be lost.

 This cookbook supports two modes of deployment - multiregion OR non-multiregion, set through attributes.
 We default to non-multiregion aka singleregion.
 The way multiregion is expressed is in a difference in the agent's address configuration.
+Check the attributes for how to set this.

+This cookbook deploys the tarball version of opscenter because the packages provided tend to install as root, whereas this cookbook installs/runs opscenter as a unique system user.

 This cookbook holds certain assumptions to be true in order to easily manage its deployment: